Nomkhitha Virginia Mashinini

-Nomkhitha Virginia Mashinini (May 9, 1935 - September 25, 2008) was a South African apartheid detainee, the mother of political figure Tsietsi Mashinini, and a community worker.
+Dichaba Mashinini is 9th son of Ramothibi Joseph and Nomkhitha Virginia MashininiNomkhitha Virginia Mashinini (May 9, 1935 - September 25, 2008) was a South African apartheid detainee, the mother of political figure Tsietsi Mashinini, and a community worker.

 Early life

 Nomkhitha Virginia Mashinini was born on May 9, 1935, in Bengu, South Africa, a settlement near Lady Frere in the former Transkei.
 Her father, Daniel Boto, was of royal descent and an Imbongi for the royal court.
 He had fifteen children from his first marriage.
 After the death of his first wife, Boto married Olive Nontuthuzelo from the village of St Marks.
 Nomkhitha was their first child.

 Nomkhitha's brother Mark was born a few years later.
 The two siblings shared a very close bond.
 Their mother was often away during the weekdays since she worked as a teacher in a village beyond the average commuting distance.
 Their father was more involved in their upbringing, something which was unusual for most African families at the time.